MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/scenarios-sharepoint-form-from-scratch.md

 ---
-title: How to create SharePoint integrated canvas app from scratch to view, edit, add and delete SharePoint list items. | Microsoft Docs
+title: How to create SharePoint integrated canvas app from scratch to view, edit, add, and delete SharePoint list items. | Microsoft Docs
 description: This article explains how to create an app with SharePoint form functionality from scratch.
 author: emcoope-msft
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom: canvas
 ms.reviewer: tapanm
-ms.date: 08/07/2020
+ms.date: 07/09/2020
 ms.author: emcoope
 search.audienceType:
   - maker
 search.app:
   - PowerApps
 ---
-# How to create SharePoint integrated canvas app from scratch to view, edit, add and delete SharePoint list items?
+# How to create SharePoint integrated canvas app from scratch to view, edit, add, and delete SharePoint list items?

 In this scenario article, you'll learn how to create an app with SharePoint form functionality from scratch.
-The app will demonstrate to you how to view, edit, add and delete SharePoint list items using canvas app without visiting SharePoint site.
+The app will demonstrate to you how to view, edit, add, and delete SharePoint list items using canvas app without visiting SharePoint site.

 > [!NOTE]
 > For more details about different scenarios working with SharePoint forms and additional examples, go to [SharePoint scenarios overview](scenarios-intro.md).